About Messiah College

 All students will need to have reliable access to a sufficient computer to complete their course work.
 For more information visit our Tech Requirements page.

 Do graduate students have to attend any classes at Messiah’s main campus?

-While the majority of the courses are completed online, each program has two or more one-week intensive courses that take place on campus.
+While the majority of the courses are completed online, some of Messiah's graduate programs have two or more one-week intensive courses that take place on campus.

 What will the intensive one-week courses be like?